docker/docs/engine/userguide/networking/index.md

 servers configured for the container.
 To facilitate this when the container is created, only the embedded DNS server reachable at `127.0.0.11` will be listed in the container's `resolv.conf` file.
-More information on embedded DNS server on user-defined networks can be found in the [embedded DNS server in user-defined networks] (configure-dns.md)
+More information on embedded DNS server on user-defined networks can be found in the [embedded DNS server in user-defined networks](configure-dns.md)

 ## Links